oblivioncth/CLIFp/README.md

 See the [All Commands/Options](#all-commandsoptions) section for more information.

 **Direct Execution:**
 The legacy approach is to use the **run** command with the **--app** and **--param** switches.
-This will start Flashpoint's webserver and then start the application specified with the provided parameters:
+This will start Flashpoint's services and then start the application specified with the provided parameters:

     CLIFp run --app="FPSoftware\Flash\flashplayer_32_sa.exe" --param="http://www.mowa.org/work/buttons/buttons_art/basic.swf"